Above: Jarred explains the basics of overclocking.

 All AMD Ryzen CPUs are unlocked for overclocking.

-While system clockspeeds are presented by a single number, they are the result of several interlocking systems that run at different rates, and are derived via simple multiplication of a few key system settings.
+While system clockspeeds are presented by a single number, they are the result of several interlocking systems that run at different rates and are derived via the simple multiplication of a few key system settings.

 The core speed value, or base clock, of any architecture is almost always set at a paltry 100 MHz.
 Don’t let this fool you, however, as that number is just part of a formula that provides different rates to a wide variety of subsystems such as storage, PCIe slots, and memory, which have unique speed requirements.

-Smart rig tuners always start by bumping a value called the CPU multiplier or ratio first.
+Start by bumping the CPU multiplier or ratio first.
 The multiplier or ratio is a number, usually around 30x-50x on a modern processor, applied to the base clock to determine the maximum processor speed.
-For instance, a 100Mhz base clock with a 43x multiplier means you're running at 4,300MHz, or 4.3GHz.
+For instance, a 100Mhz base clock with a 43x multiplier means you're running at 4,300MHz or 4.3GHz.
 This number is used by the processor alone, so it doesn’t affect other parts of the system dependent on a stock or near-stock base clock to operate.

 The full potential of an unlocked CPU is discovered by gradually increasing the ratio from the default to between 40x-50x, resulting in an overclocked speed of 4 to 5 GHz.
 Since the multiplier adjustment isolates the overclock to just the processor, it can deliver more speed than base clock boosts and does so with a minimum of troubleshooting.

-The basic technique is to bump the multiplier up a little at a time (often by 1x), then run stress test benchmarks (like the one found in AIDA64) each time.
-Do this until the system starts crashing, or until temperatures get too high.
-At that point, back down one or two notches until your system is stable again, and you’ve found the basic maximum overclock for your CPU.
+The basic technique is to bump the multiplier up a little at a time (often by increments of 1x), then run stress test benchmarks (like the one found in AIDA64) each time.
+Do this until the system becomes unstable, or until temperatures get too high.
+At that point, ease back a notch or two until your system is stable again, and you’ve found the basic maximum overclock for your CPU.
 Every CPU is different, so there's no one-speed-fits-all number to pick.

 How do I change my clock multiplier?

-You can overclock with Windows software, such as Intel's Extreme Tuning Utility, but we prefer a more direct approach.
+You can overclock using Intel's Extreme Tuning Utility (opens in new tab) or AMD's Ryzen Master (opens in new tab), and both of those tools have come on a lot recently.
+Despite this, we prefer a more direct approach.
 The BIOS handles booting your PC, and that's where we're adjusting the clock multiplier (as well as other settings for more advanced overclocking).
 You can access the BIOS settings during your PC's boot sequence, usually by pressing F2 or Del.

 While most of the performance bonus from a CPU overclock will be found via this simple initial multiplier adjustment, advanced overclockers often take it a step further, adjusting the voltage to 1.35-1.4V and perhaps even tweaking the base clock to squeeze out every bit of potential performance and maximize benchmark bragging rights.